 If you’re an automotive advertiser, you know how important both native and paid search advertising can be for driving quality clicks to your website and increasing vehicle sales.
-And to capitalize on all this great volume, you want to showcase as much of the inventory or models you have to offer to help turn those clicks into conversions.
+And to capitalise on all this great volume, you want to showcase as much of the inventory or models you have to offer to help turn those clicks into conversions.

 What are Automotive Ads and what do they look like?

 Automotive Ads are feed-based product ads where you can upload all the attributes of your car inventory (make, model, year, trim, image, URLs, etc.) and showcase them on the Microsoft Bing.com SERP right rail/mainline and the Bing image results page, as well as on native placements on the Microsoft Audience Network.

 More volume: Reach new car shoppers who are closer to making a purchase and are in the comparison and transaction stages of the consumer decision journey.

 Richer experience: Showcase your vehicle photos, prices and more to help increase your click-through-rate (CTR) and qualified leads.

 Save time with automation: Use feeds with keyword-less campaigns to generate your ads faster and easily keep those ads accurate as inventory and prices change.
 No need to tie your feed to Bing Places.

 Where Automotive Ads currently show up on Bing

 Bing.com SERP right rail (available on PC, mobile to come).
 Mainline coming soon!